davetron5000/importscour/README.markdown

 # ImportScour

-This is my fork of [ImportScrubber](http://importscrubber.sourceforge.net) that will help me deal with, once and for all, the battle between star imports (my side) and explicit imports (which I find useless and retarded).
+This is my fork of [ImportScrubber](http://importscrubber.sourceforge.net) that will help me deal with my hatred of explicity imports, but the necessity I may have in not using star imports.
+This can be used as a Git hook to "fix" imports so that star imports are not being used.

-This should allow me to create a Git hook to fix the imports on checkin (so I can sanely use star imports while coding, but check in pedantic explicit imports for someone's OCD).
+Ideally, this could go both ways, however converting a file to all star imports possibly breaks it without some more knowledge of the class, so this is just a one-way street.

+# Install

+1. Extract .zip file somewhere
+2. Make importscour.sh executable (e.g. chmod +x importscour.sh)
+3. Make sure importscour.sh is in your path
+4. importscour.sh path_to_classes path_to_sources path/relative/to/path_to_sources/File.java...

 # Usage